z00bean/ThermalDroneVehicleOBB/README.md

 # ThermalDrone_VehicleOBB
 Repository for a thermal imaging solution aimed at vehicle tracking in drone-captured videos, incorporating oriented bounding boxes and SHAI for superior detection capabilities.

-We will be making the code and related details public shortly.
+Code review is underway.
+We will be adding more details and code shortly.